Ryannachmand/lab-analysis-platform/README.md

 # Lab Analysis Platform

-*Orchestration layer for [scrnaseq-skills-v2](https://github.com/Ryannachmand/scrnaseq-skills-v2) — early-stage and actively evolving.*
+*Orchestration layer for [scrnaseq-skills-v2](https://github.com/Ryannachmand/scrnaseq-skills-v2) — early-stage and in development.*

 ## Why this exists